hadi-ilies/myFtpServer/README.md

 # FTP server
 ### NWP_myftp_2018 project, EPITECH, Tek2
 ## Target of the project :
-Create a FTP server using C
+Rewrite of the FTP protocol (RFC 959) using C.
 ## Result :
 The FTP server works